Beemer, Nebraska: Forming a village

 In 1885, Allen D. Beemer, George Canfield, and K.C.
 Morehouse laid out lots to the north of the Rock Creek water stop and platted a village to be known as Rock Creek, as filed in the county seat of West Point on May 26, 1885.
 Mr. Beemer built the first rail depot building, and led the drive to build a wooden bridge across the Elkhorn.
 His efforts on behalf of the area were rewarded in 1886, when Congressman Edward K. Valentine secured a post office for the settlement, naming it the Beemer Post Office.
 On July 15, 1886, in response to a petition of 54 residents, a village named Beemer was incorporated with Harry Delmont, W.D.
 Gibbon, John M. Barber, F.J.
 Fitzgerald, and Niels Hansen the village trustees.
 In that year Mr. Beemer founded a newspaper, the Beemer Times; and the rail company changed the name of the station from Rock Creek to Beemer, although its telegraph call signs remained "R C" (for "Rock Creek") until the depot closed in 1963.

 Beemer's first century, 1886 - 1986

-The first century was marked by spurious growth and numerous initiatives to develop Beemer.
+The first century was marked by growth and numerous initiatives to develop Beemer.
 The Beemer Times, founded by A.D.
 Beemer around March 1, 1886, chronicled the times, the progress, the achievements, the disasters, and the dilemmas that faced early Beemer.
 The paper assailed ills like the muddy streets, the lack of sidewalks, and the excessive number of taverns; and it reported on more favorable developments like improvements to the schooling, new commercial enterprises, and major modernizations such as waterworks, electrification, road improvements, and telephone systems.